adamroach/patch-errata/README.md

   logic.
-* Several errata (especially early ones) could be matched more effectively by accounting for the use of `|` and `^` characters that some reporters use to indicate specific lines and columns to be changed.
+* Several errata (especially early ones) could be matched more effectively by accounting for the use of `|` and `^` characters that some reporters use to indicate specific lines and columns to be changed (see, e.g., RFC 6016)
+* Many errata contain smartquotes and other UTF-8 characters, which should be normalized to their ASCII equivalents before attempting to apply them.
 * While it renders okay, the HTML file that is output is pretty horrific.
+* Characterset handling is incorrect.

 # Prerequisites
 This script relies on the following dependencies, which are available via npm: